Post-Sophomore Fellowship (PSF)

 Rashna Madan (l) at Graduation, May 2018

 Students work closely with attending faculty and resident pathologists in gross and microscopic diagnoses, intraoperative consultations (frozen sections) and clinical pathology consultations.
-Students will also prepare case material for presentation at departmental and subspecialty conferences.
+Students will also prepare case material for presentation at departmental and subspecialty conferences and have the opportunity to participate in research projects.
+This 12 month fellowship commences on June 1 and runs through May of the subspequent year.

-PSFs are provided a stipend and parking pass (yellow sticker).
+PSFs are provided a stipend and parking pass (parking zones 5 and 6).

 Additional information regarding the application process is available from our assistant director of education either via e-mail or telephone (ext.
 8-7192).
 Acceptance of applications is ongoing between the fall semester and January of each academic year prior to the assignment and must be submitted as original with signature in order to be accepted.
 Please include a current curriculum vitae, two (2) letters of support, sealed medical transcript, standard passport-sized photograph and letter of personal statement with the application.
 Selection is ongoing starting in December of each year and will be completed and processed through the School of Medicine’s Student Affairs prior to third year curriculum selection.